Gravitational wave background: Cosmological sources

 Cosmological backgrounds may arise from several early universe sources.
+There have been ongoing efforts to detect relic gravitational waves originating directly from inflation.
 Some examples of these primordial sources include time-varying inflationary scalar fields in the early universe, "preheating" mechanisms after inflation involving energy transfer from inflaton particles to regular matter, cosmological phase transitions in the early universe (such as the electroweak phase transition), cosmic strings, etc. While these sources are more hypothetical, a detection of a primordial gravitational wave background from them would be a major discovery of new physics and would have a profound impact on early-universe cosmology and on high-energy physics.